brianteeter/Leet-Code-Solutions-Java/README.md

 ## Languages Used

 These are solved using Java, with JUnit for testing and maven for packaging/dependencies.

+I have another repo with solutions for problems in JavaScript located here:  https://github.com/brianteeter/Leet-Code-Solutions-JavaScript

 ## How to Use